 As military families navigate the challenges surrounding deployment, reintegration and frequent relocations, the Virginia 4-H Military Partnership provides the consistency and connection of 4-H experiences in a safe and nurturing environment.
 Knowing their children are in quality programs, service members can better focus on mission readiness.
 Explore this website to learn how the Virginia 4-H Military Partnership offers opportunities for military youth to thrive.

 Learn about the 4-H work done by professionals around the world in support of military children.
-Virginia is highlighted in 2012, 2013, and 2014.
 Click on the links below:

 Military 4-H Partnerships are supported by the U.S. Department of Agriculture, National Institute of Food and Agriculture, 4-H Headquarters; U.S. Army Child, Youth and School Services; U.S. Air Force Child and Youth Programs; U.S. Navy Child and Youth Programs; and Virginia Cooperative Extension 4-H Program (Virginia Tech and Virginia State University) through grant funding at Kansas State University.